 Among all the cloud service providers Amazon is considered is the most powerful and flexible solution.
 AWS’s virtual cloud platform comes with most of the attributes of an actual computer including hardware (CPU(s) & GPU(s) for processing, hard-disk/SSD for storage & local/RAM for memory); an operating system to choose from and pre-loaded apps like web servers, databases, CRM, etc. In fact, now you can obtain various AWS Certifications offered by Amazon to show off your achievements and keep learning till you master this cloud service.

 2. Google Cloud Platform:

-Google offers its public cloud computing solutions with the name of Google Cloud Platform.
+Google offers its public cloud computing solutions with the name of Google Cloud Platform, or GCP.
 It offers services in all major spheres including compute, networking, storage, machine learning (ML) and the internet of things (IoT).
 It also includes tools for cloud management, security, and development.
 The Google Cloud Storage is a highly dynamic storage solution that supports both SQL (Cloud SQL) and NoSQL (Cloud Datastore) database storage.

 3. Microsoft Azure:

 Microsoft Azure (formerly Windows Azure) is the cloud computing service from Microsoft.
 Enabled primarily through Microsoft-managed data centers, this service proves to be a reliable solution, especially for Microsoft evangelists.
 Like the above solutions, it supports the development, test, deployment, and management of applications and services.
 For web development, it offers support for PHP, ASP.net, and Node.js.